Biden: Pope told him he should 'keep receiving communion'

+Biden's support for abortion rights and same-sex marriage has has put him at odds with many U.S. bishops, some of whom have suggested he should be denied Communion.

+Biden said abortion did not come up in the meeting at the Vatican.
+“We just talked about the fact he was happy that I was a good Catholic and I should keep receiving communion,” Biden said.

 Video released by the Vatican showed several warm, relaxed moments between Francis and Biden as they repeatedly shook hands and smiled.
 Francis often sports a dour look, especially in official photos, but he seemed in good spirits Friday.
-Their private meeting lasted about 75 minutes, according to the Vatican, more than double the normal length of an audience with the pontiff.
+The private meeting lasted about 75 minutes, according to the Vatican, more than double the normal length of an audience with the pontiff

 The pair sat across from one another at a desk in the papal library, accompanied by a translator.
 They then proceeded to an exchange of gifts and a broader meeting including the first lady and top officials.
-The lengthy session put Biden more than an hour behind schedule for his later meetings.
+The lengthy session put Biden more than an hour behind schedule.

 “Biden thanked His Holiness for his advocacy for the world’s poor and those suffering from hunger, conflict, and persecution,” the White House said.
 "He lauded Pope Francis’ leadership in fighting the climate crisis, as well as his advocacy to ensure the pandemic ends for everyone through vaccine sharing and an equitable global economic recovery.”

-After leaving the Vatican, Biden said he had a “wonderful” meeting with the pope and that Francis prayed for him and blessed his rosary beads.
-Asked what prayer was about, Biden replied, “Peace.”

 Biden takes pride in his Catholic faith, using it as moral guidepost to shape many of his social and economic policies.
-Biden wears a rosary and attends Mass weekly, yet his support for abortion rights and same-sex marriage has put him at odds with many U.S. bishops, some of whom have suggested he should be denied Communion.

-Biden said he and Francis did not discuss abortion, but offered that the pope said, “He was happy I’m a good Catholic and I should keep receiving Communion.”
+He wears a rosary and attends Mass weekly.

+After leaving the Vatican, Biden said he had a “wonderful” and that the pope prayed for him and blessed his rosary beads.
+Asked what the prayer was about, Biden replied, “Peace.”

 A dozen Swiss Guards in their blue and gold striped uniforms and red-plumed halberds stood at attention in the San Damaso courtyard as Biden and his wife, Jill, arrived.
 They were received by Monsignor Leonardo Sapienza, who runs the papal household, and then greeted one by one the papal ushers, or papal gentlemen, who lined up in the courtyard.